JMSrulez/pi-slideshow/README.md

 Web interface is ultra simple, user upload jpeg, png, and generate presentation that is display in loop automaticaly.
 You, as IT guy will have to setup services and docker image.

-This project use X1 desktop, it does not use frame buffer solution like https://github.com/jkraemer/pi-slideshow, but it could be possible if you tweek mpv service.
+This project use basic X11 desktop, it does not use frame buffer solution like https://github.com/jkraemer/pi-slideshow, but it could be possible if you tweek mpv service.

 ## Content